 CCH’s decade-long partnership with Riot Fest has resulted in a cumulative total of more than $260,000 raised to fight homelessness, and innumerable strong alliances formed.
 The value of the exposure to Riot Fest fans each year has been incalculable because we know that punk rockers make great activists!

-2021 is no different, as Team Riot Fest decided that CCH and some Douglas Park community groups will receive the money from the Thursday preview night ticket sales.
+2021 is no different, as Team Riot Fest decided that CCH and some Douglass Park community groups will receive the proceeds from the Thursday preview night ticket sales.

 But the story of how it began takes us back more than ten years ago with a chance encounter at Hopefest, CCH’s annual benefit concert, featuring Patti Smith.

 Dem Hopkins had come to the Park West to support CCH and enjoy one of his favorite artists.
 Inspired by the show, he decided to stage his own benefit concert for the Coalition, featuring a reunion of bands that used to play at his punk rock club back in the late 70s/early 80s.
 The name of the club was Oz, and interest in the bands that called it home turf had recently been renewed thanks to a documentary released the year prior on the early Chicago punk scene, You Weren’t There: The History of Chicago Punk 1977 – 1984.

 Seminal bands like Naked Raygun, Strike Under and Effigies all regularly played at Oz before it closed its doors for good in 1981.
 Dem had always eschewed offers and pleas for a reunion show before, but suddenly the time and the cause seemed to come into alignment.
 “I never wanted to do a reunion show until I decided that the money raised would support the work of the Chicago Coalition for the Homeless.”